keithalewis/math/bsmbs.md

 divided by their total mass resulting in a "risk-neutral probability measure."
 They are positive measures having mass 1, but are not the probability of anything.
 There is no need for a so-called real world measure that gets immediately thrown out.
-Ross just gets down to the business of valuing, hedging, and managing the risk of _any_ instrument, not just the bond, stock, and option B-S/M considered.
+His model works for _any_ collection of instruments, not just the bond, stock, and option B-S/M considered.

 > Let us stress again the power of these results.
 To begin with,